"If you can teach people to advocate for themselves, they learn to advocate for others."

-CEPA is a student power organization that believes in building grassroots power and expanding the political consciousness of the campus.
-Drawing from the words of Septima Clarke, a South Carolina educator and former Education Director at the Highlander Education & Research Center, "If you can teach people to advocate for themselves, they learn to advocate for others."
-This embodies the philosophy and vision of CEPA.
-Our student staff trains, educates, and mobilizes students around issues of education justice, climate justice, and labor rights in order to shift the dynamics of power and make concrete changes within higher education and beyond.
+The Center for Education, Policy & Advocacy (CEPA) is a student power organization which believes in building grassroots power movements to expand the political consciousness of the campus.
+We train, educate, and mobilize students around issues of education justice in order to shift the dynamics of power and make concrete changes within higher education and beyond.

 CEPA General Body Meeting

 Wednesdays 5 -7 pm

 Want to learn the basic foundations of organizing?
 You've come to the right place!

 During this one and half day training you will be equipped with the tools you will need to effectively build a campaign, including: develop strategy, strengthen relationships, build coalitions, and channel power into concrete change with other student organizers like yourself!
 We will focus on everything from how to choose an issue to the nitty gritty details of direct action to how to build successful coalitions with other groups to how to be racially just in community activism and more!